nathanlesage/local-chat/README.md

   LocalChat
 </h1>

 > Chat with generative language models locally on your computer with zero setup.
-LocalChat is a simple, easy to set-up local AI chat built on top of [llama.cpp](https://github.com/ggerganov/llama.cpp).
+LocalChat is a simple, easy to set-up, and Open Source local AI chat built on top of [llama.cpp](https://github.com/ggerganov/llama.cpp).
 It requires no technical knowledge and enables users to experience ChatGPT-like behavior on their own machines — fully GDPR-compliant and without the fear of accidentally leaking information.
+[Download LocalChat for macOS, Windows, or Linux here](https://github.com/nathanlesage/local-chat/releases).

 <p align="center">
   <strong>Table of Contents</strong><br>